tldr-pages/tldr-python-client/README.md

 * `~/.cache/tldr`
 * Previously, the cache resided in `$HOME/.tldr_cache`

+If you are experiencing any issues with *tldr*, deleting the cache files might resolve them.

 ### Colors

 Values of the `TLDR_COLOR_x` variables may consist of three parts: